lynnfaraday/aresmush.com/tutorials/code/quickstart/command-args.md

     cmd.switch_is?("someswitch")
     cmd.root_is?("someroot")

+{% tip %}
-{% include tip.html content="In Ruby code, it's common to put a ? on the end when naming methods that return true or false.
-You'll see this a lot in Ares code, like  <code>enactor.is_approved?</code> ." %}
+In Ruby code, it's common to put a ? on the end when naming methods that return true or false.
+You'll see this a lot in Ares code, like  <code>enactor.is_approved?</code> .
+{% endtip %}

 ## Try It! - Adding a Switch